box/box-python-sdk-gen/docs/users.md

   - Used as `user_id` in path `path` of the API call
 - query_params `DeleteUserByIdQueryParamsArg`
   - Used as queryParams for the API call
+- headers `DeleteUserByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Removes the user and returns an empty response.